Linaro/website/_posts/current/blog/2020-03-17-mhi-bus-support-gets-added-to-the-linux-kernel.md

 The registered client drivers will be available in sysfs under: `/sys/bus/mhi/drivers/`

+### Conclusion

 I hope that this article provided a good overview of MHI protocol and its implementation in the Linux kernel.
 Reviews are actively ongoing for this patchset and things are looking good for merging this in one of the upcoming releases.

+For more information on Linaro and the work we do, do not hesitate to [get intouch](https://www.linaro.org/contact/).